epfl-lara/smart/README.md

 }
 ```

-Stainless is able to verify that the assertions written in the contract are
+Stainless is able to verify that the `constructor` creates a state where the
-indeed valid.
+invariant holds, and the `eatCandy` function modifies the state in a way that
+preserves the invariant.
 Verification for `Uint256` examples is faster if you
-configure stainless to use the external [CVC4](http://cvc4.cs.stanford.edu/web/) solver:
+configure stainless to use the external [CVC4](http://cvc4.cs.stanford.edu/web/)
+solver (which needs to be downloaded separately and added to your path):

 > ./stainless frontends/benchmarks/smartcontracts/valid/Candy.scala --solvers=smt-cvc4